0al-spec/Hyperprompt/DOCS/INPROGRESS/next.md

 - [x] A4: Make default traits explicit and keep trait-off EditorEngine guard
 - [x] A5: Increase RPC indexProject timeout in extension commands
 - [x] A6: Switch compile/preview commands to editor.compile with active file
+- [x] A7: Add RPC smoke test script and document it

 ## Next Step